Hatya-mouse/knodiq_engine/README.md

-# Segment
+# Segment Engine
-Segment is a simple, lightweight, beginner-friendly DAW, built with Rust.
+An audio engine developed for Segment DAW.